How Media Consumption Shapes Investor Behavior

 Foundation (This Week)

-1. Install browser extension to track and limit time on financial news sites
+- Install a browser extension to track and limit time on financial news sites

-2. Remove social media trading apps from phone (WallStreetBets, StockTwits, FinTwit)
+- Remove social media trading apps from your phone (WallStreetBets, StockTwits, FinTwit)

-4. Create decision journal template with field for "News consumed in past 2 hours?"
+- Create a decision journal template with a field for "News consumed in past 2 hours?"

 Daily Practice 5.
-Set 30-minute timer before accessing financial news (reduce to 15 min when VIX >30) 6.
+Set 30-minute timer before accessing financial news (reduce to 15 min when VIX above 30) 6.
 Check portfolio maximum 1x per day, preferably after market close 7.
-When portfolio down >3%: Activate social media blackout for that day
+When portfolio drops more than 3%: activate social media blackout for that day

 Weekly Review 8.
-Review news consumption time logs - trending up or down?
-9. Count trade ideas generated within 2 hours of news vs independent analysis 10.
-Calculate: What percentage of news-driven ideas were executed after 24-hour buffer?
+Review news consumption time logs -- are they trending up or down?
+9. Count trade ideas generated within 2 hours of news vs. independent analysis 10.
+Calculate: what percentage of news-driven ideas survived the 24-hour buffer?

 Next Steps

 Install a browser time-tracking extension today (RescueTime, StayFocusd, or similar).
-Set hard 30-minute daily limit on financial news domains (CNBC, Bloomberg, MarketWatch, Seeking Alpha, Yahoo Finance).
+Set a hard 30-minute daily limit on financial news domains -- CNBC, Bloomberg, MarketWatch, Seeking Alpha, Yahoo Finance.

 Track compliance for 30 days.
-Most investors discover they consume 90+ minutes of financial news daily without realizing it - triple the evidence-based optimal dosage.
+Most investors discover they consume 90+ minutes of financial news daily without realizing it, triple the evidence-based optimal amount.

 The goal is not information deprivation but attention management.
 Small doses during calm periods provide market awareness.
 Near-zero consumption during volatility prevents emotional amplification when decision quality matters most.